twolodzko/se/README.md

 ## Commands

 * `p` – print the content of the pattern space as-is followed by a newline character.
-  Use `P` to print the content of pattern space without the newline.
+* `P` – print the content of pattern space without the newline.
 * `l` – print the content of the pattern space after escaping the characters with Rust's [std::char::escape_default].
 * `=` – print the line number.